aurelia/aurelia.github.io-old/_harp/get-started.md

 ## Configuring Your Environment

 Let's start by getting you set up with a great set of tools that you can use to build modern JavaScript applications.
 All our tooling is built on [Node.js](http://nodejs.org/).
 If you have that installed already, great!
 If not, you should go to [the official web site](http://nodejs.org/), download and install it.
 Everything else we need will be installed via Node's package manager ([npm](https://docs.npmjs.com/getting-started/what-is-npm)).
+If you already have npm installed, make sure you've got the [latest version](https://github.com/npm/npm/wiki/Troubleshooting#try-the-latest-stable-version-of-node) to avoid any issues with the other tools.

 First, let's begin by installing [Gulp](http://gulpjs.com/) which we'll be using for build automation.
 If you don't have it already, you can use npm to set it up like this (you may need to use `sudo`):